dbruner23/Test-Map-App/README.md

 <img src="./public/Screen Shot 2023-10-23 at 11.32.06 PM.png">

 This app employs the Esri Arcgis JS SDK to display NZ land parcel data on an interactive map.
-It is build on React-Typescript, and uses the Jest testing library, as well as Redux for state management.
+It is built on React-Typescript, and uses the Jest testing library, as well as Redux for state management.

 ## How to run, test, and build: